MatthewLJaffe/Boids/README.txt

+This project is a boid ecosystem created by Matthew Jaffe This code was written Febuary 2nd-6th 2023

+All relevant code files are included in the same directory in this directory.
+Dependencies are included in the src directory, and assets such as the ttf font and pngs

 All dependcies are locally included in this directory and set up to correctly link in the project.
 To compile and run the program you must select x64 as the target platform in visual studio.